dysordys/phenotypediv/Galapagos_snails/readme.txt

 Columns:

-- species: Most of these are published species names, although a few are currently unpublished (e.g. 'corini') or are morphospecies that we think are good biological species.
+- species: Most of these are published species names, although a few are currently unpublished (e.g., "corini", "krameri MS", and "phanaticus MS"), or are morphospecies that we think are good biological species.
+Lineages corresponding to the type specimens are named normally (e.g., "albemarlensis"), while secondary lineages are named with an extra label (like "albermarlensis CA").
+In this case, the label "CA" shows that the specimens are from a different volcano - Cerro Azul, in this case - than the type specimen.
+Another example is "perrus1", a population sampled from one side of Fernandina Island, while "perrus" (without any labels) is from the opposite side and represents a separate lineage.

-- island: The island each individual comes from, or in the case of the Isabela individuals, the particular volcano (AL: Alcedo Volcano, Isabela; CA: Cerro Azul, Isabela; CH: Champion islet, near Floreana; DA: Darwin Volcano, Isabela; ED: Eden islet, near Santa Cruz; ES: Espanola; FA: Fernandina; FL: Floreana; GA: Gardner islet, near Floreana; PI: Pinzon; SA: Santiago; SC: Santa Cruz; SF: Santa Fe; SL: San Cristobal; SN: Sierra Negra, Isabela; WF: Volcan Wolf, Isabela).
+- island: The island each individual comes from - or, in the case of the Isabela individuals, the particular volcano (AL: Alcedo Volcano, Isabela; CA: Cerro Azul, Isabela; CH: Champion islet, near Floreana; DA: Darwin Volcano, Isabela; ED: Eden islet, near Santa Cruz; ES: Espanola; FA: Fernandina; FL: Floreana; GA: Gardner islet, near Floreana; PI: Pinzon; SA: Santiago; SC: Santa Cruz; SF: Santa Fe; SL: San Cristobal; SN: Sierra Negra, Isabela; WF: Volcan Wolf, Isabela).

 - site: This is either the station within which we had found the specimen (e.g. SL05-10), or is the museum lot that the shell came from (e.g. MCZ 278892).